 As we note throughout this book, projects are all about uncertainty.
-Therefore, in addition to effectively managing trade-offs, effective project management requires an ability to deal with uncertainty.
+Therefore, in addition to effectively managing trade-offs, the second major role of the project manager is dealing with uncertainty, that is, managing risks.
 The time required to complete a project, the availability and costs of key resources, the timing of solutions to technological problems, a wide variety of macroeconomic variables, the whims of a client, the actions taken by competitors, even the likelihood that the output of a project will perform as expected, all these exemplify the uncertainties encountered when managing projects.
 While there are actions that may be taken to reduce the uncertainty, no actions of a PM can ever eliminate it.